langchain4j/langchain4j/docs/docs/integrations/scoring-reranking-models/in-process.md

 Double score = response.content();
 ```

-If you want to use the GPU. onnxruntime_gpu version can be found  [here](https://huggingface.co/Xenova).
+If you want to use the GPU, onnxruntime_gpu version can be found  [here](https://huggingface.co/Xenova).
 ```xml
 <dependency>
     <groupId>dev.langchain4j</groupId>